ProUM: Projection-based Utility Mining on Sequence Data: Conclusions

 \section{Conclusions}

-How to improve the mining efficiency of utility mining on sequence data is an open problem.
-In this paper, we develop a projection-based utility mining algorithm named ProUM, to fast mining of high-utility sequential patterns.
-We propose a new data structure namely utility-array, which can be directly used to calculate the utility and remaining utility of a sequence without scanning the database.
-Based on projection mechanism applying in utility-array, the ProUM algorithm can fast mining HUSPs in sequence data by utilizing the proposed upper bound on utility and two pruning strategies.
-We compare ProUM with the state-of-the-art algorithms (USpan and HUS-Span) for mining HUSPs.
-Experimental results on two real-life datasets demonstrate that ProUM has a better efficiency against the state-of-the-art baselines.
+In general, utility-based sequence analytics are more useful than other support-based data mining techniques.
+However, utility mining on sequence data can easily suffer from several problems, not just with critical combinational explosion but also from computational complexity caused by sequencing between itemsets/elements.
+How to improve the mining efficiency of utility mining on sequence data is still an open problem.
+To this end, we developed a projection-based utility mining algorithm, called ProUM, for the fast mining of high-utility sequential patterns.
+A new data structure, called utility-array, was also proposed, which can be directly used to calculate the utility and remaining utility of a sequence without scanning the database.
+Based on the projection mechanism in applying in utility-array, the presented solutions, including two utility bounds, the corresponding pruning strategies, and the ProUM algorithm, are proposed.
+ProUM was compared with USpan and HUS-Span, which are the state-of-the-art algorithms for mining HUSPs in sequence data.
+Extensive experimental results on both synthetic and real-life datasets demonstrated that ProUM had a better efficiency compared to the state-of-the-art baselines.